Critical evaluation of reference charge radii and applications in mirror nuclei: Re-evaluation of reference radii

 $r^{e\mu}$ is considered to be highly reliable as it exploits the strength in the two experimental methods while circumventing their weaknesses~\cite{1995-Fricke}.
 However, there are certain limitations to this recipe.
-The main one is that high-statistics, high momentum-transfer scattering experiments, as well as the individuals who interpret them, are rare, making the applicability of Eq.~\ref{eq:combined} limited to a subset of the cases.
+The main one is that high-statistics, high momentum-transfer scattering experiments, as well as the individuals who interpret them, are rare, making the applicability of Eq.~(\ref{eq:combined}) limited to a subset of the cases.
 To circumvent this problem, Angeli had fitted an analytical function to a subset of the $V_2$ factors, averaged on isotopes, making a coarse estimate of the variation $V_2(Z)$~\cite{1998-Ang}.
-The resulting $V_2$-factors are only accurate to a few per mill (as stated in Ref.~\cite{1998-Ang}), which translates directly to a similar fractional accuracy in charge radii determined via a combined analysis of Eq.~\ref{eq:combined}.
+The resulting $V_2$ factors are only accurate to a few per mill (as stated in Ref.~\cite{1998-Ang}), which translates directly to a similar fractional accuracy in charge radii determined via a combined analysis of Eq.~(\ref{eq:combined}).
 These considerations are absent in later compilations~\cite{2004-Ang, 2013-AM}, in which no uncertainty in $V_2(Z)$ is given.
-To our knowledge, Ref.~\cite{2021-Al}, in which $r^{e\mu}$($^{27}$Al) is estimated, is the only example in which an uncertainty in $V_2$ is given.
+To my knowledge, Ref.~\cite{2021-Al}, in which $r^{e\mu}$($^{27}$Al) is estimated, is the only example in which an uncertainty in $V_2$ is given.
 To accomplish this, $V_2$($^{27}$Al) was estimated from three different scattering experiments~\cite{1967-AlSc,1973-AlScat, 1987-VJV}.
 The difference between the results is taken as uncertainty, which was found to dominate that of $r^{e\mu}$($^{27}$Al).
-Here we refine and generalize this approach in order to recommend transparent and reliable reference radii.
+Here I refine and generalize this approach in order to recommend transparent reference radii which include an uncertainty due to the nuclear distribution shape.

-In light of the above, we now show that the uncertainty in $V_2$ is dominating for most radii and must be taken into account.
-At least within the Barret-moment analysis framework.
-For convenience, we introduce the reduced proportionality factor
+In light of the above, I now show that the uncertainty in $V_2$ is dominating for most radii and must be taken into account.
+For convenience, I introduce the reduced proportionality factor